Zvejnieki burial ground: Burial 321

 This individual was between 16 and 17 years old, but the gender is undetermined.
 It was a primary deposition.

 Burial 322

 This individual was between 35 and 40 years old, and a female.
 This burial was a primary deposit, but there have been disturbances from secondary burials around and on top of it.

 Burials 323 and 325

 This burial also consists of two individuals but is not as lavish as the previous.
 Burial 323 is of a child around the age of four.
 The sex cannot be determined for this young individual.

 Burial 325 is of a male that was 30 to 35 years old.
 This double burial was a primary deposit, and there were no artifacts found with them in the grave.
-While there is no obvious reason to think they were deposited at the same time, there has been no disturbances after placement.
+While there is no obvious reason to think they were deposited at the same time, there have been no disturbances after placement.
 There was also little movement of the bones for Burial 325 which could indicate that it was wrapped or covered.